thiagonache/hi/content/en/posts/httptrace/index.md

 ## RoundTripper

 According to the Go documentation, a _RoundTrip_ is `"the ability to execute a single HTTP transaction, obtaining the Response for a given Request."`.
 In a simplistic way, we can say that _RoundTrip_ is nothing more than a _middleware_ for your HTTP call.
-You generally don't need to worry about this until you have to add a default behavior to **all** calls made by your application, such as serving a _cache_ page of connections (not responses) instead. to fetch the server or implement _retries_.
+You generally don't need to worry about this until you have to add a default behavior to **all** calls made by your application, such as serving a page from _cache_ instead of fetching from the server or implement _retries_.

 The _DefaultRoundTrip_ is the following variable: